Find Affordable College Courses

 After completing their degree, liberal arts / sciences and humanities graduates from Gateway Community College carry an average student debtload of $7,824.

-Housatonic Community College landed the #6 spot in the 2023 rankings for the best liberal arts / sciences and humanities programs.
-Housatonic Community College is a small public school located in the city of Bridgeport.
+With a ranking of #6, Housatonic Community College did quite well on this year’s best schools for liberal arts / sciences and humanities students.
+Housatonic Community College is a small public school located in the midsize city of Bridgeport.

 After completing their degree, liberal arts / sciences and humanities graduates from Housatonic Community College carry an average student debtload of $9,399.